-The time and effort to collect these leases is demanding, so it must be tackled one step at a time.
+The time and effort required to collect the data and info for equipment lease accounting is demanding, so it must be tackled one step at a time.
 To begin accounting under the new standard, step one is to identify, collect, and load your leases.

 Accounting for Fleet Leases (and more)

 A retailer may have to sort through rental agreements for thousands of leased forklifts and, separately, the rented batteries for each forklift.
 Many retail stores pipe in music for customers as they shop and the rental for speakers or satellite receivers can represent a leased asset and corresponding liability to make payments that must be recorded on the balance sheet.

 Just like these examples, your company may uncover leases in unexpected places.
 When identifying your leased assets, these are the categories to examine:

 - High-Value Assets (e.g., railcars)